-Her bubbly performance as Elle Woods in Legally Blonde turned Reese Witherspoon into America’s undisputed sweetheart, but it was her gutsy portrayal of June Carter Cash in James Mangold’s Johnny Cash biopic that turned her into one of America’s greatest young actresses.
+Her bubbly performance as Elle Woods in Legally Blonde turned Reese Witherspoon into America’s undisputed sweetheart, but it was her gutsy portrayal of June Carter Cash in James Mangold’s Johnny Cash biopic that turned her into one of America’s greatest actresses.

 Mickey Rourke - The Wrestler

-After living and working in virtual irrelevance since his heydey as an '80s movie star, Mickey Rourke came back with a vengeance in Darren Aronofsky’s poignant character study about an aging wrestler on the ropes.
+After living and working in virtual irrelevance since his heyday as an '80s movie star, Mickey Rourke came back with a vengeance in Darren Aronofsky’s poignant character study about an aging wrestler on the ropes.
 Tender, sad, and vulnerable, it's a career-reviving performance if ever there was one.

 Sean Penn - Carlito's Way

 No one would have expected that the actor who played spaced out surfer dude Jeff Spicoli in Fast Times at Ridgemont High would turn in one of the most talked-about performances of 1993.
-But, that's exactly what Penn did, as the afro-sporting, weasel-faced lawyer Dave Kleinfeld.
+But, that's exactly what Penn did, as the afro-sporting, weasel-faced lawyer Dave Kleinfenld.
 Just like that, Sean Penn: Mr. Madonna died, and Sean Penn: the actor was born.

 Robin Williams plays a deathly shy photo clerk who becomes dangerously obsessed with one of his customers in Mark Romanek's chilling psychological thriller.
 It wasn't the film that won Williams his Oscar, but that doesn't mean it wasn't his masterpiece.